-Your bills do not stop just because you are unable to work.
-This is the reason that many people opt for disability coverage through their employment.
-In fact, many people chose their jobs based on the benefits package offered.
+In fact, this is the very reason many people opt for disability coverage through their employment.
+Others even choose their industries, professions, and career roles based on the benefits package offered by their employers.
 The question is, will your long-term or short-term disability insurance carrier abide by the policy terms and pay your claim?
-Understanding your rights and obligations when filing a claim can mean the difference between obtaining the benefits you deserve and fatally destroying your claim.

 ERISA creates an unequal claims process, placing strict obligations on individuals pursuing benefits that make maneuvering a claim difficult and frustrating for unaware claimants at a time when they should be focusing on their recovery.
 For most, the process is mysterious and often confusing.
 What you do not know and what your insurance carrier will not tell you can be fatal to your claim.

 If you are applying for benefits under an ERISA-governed plan, you should be aware of your obligations in proving your claim and the strict deadlines under which you are working.